Powered by

 Only the houses of the poor will be destroyed

 Recently, the National Green Tribunal instituted a resolution aimed at eliminating the residential locale residing within the Kaliyasot River's catchment area.
-Although enforcement of this decision is still in the pipeline, its actualization could initiate the dismantling of the Damkheda slum areas and neighboring skyscrapers.
+Although enforcement of this decision is still in the pipeline, its actualization could initiate the dismantling of the Damkheda slum areas and neighbouring skyscrapers.
 Presently, the matter is under judicial review.
 Rajesh Patria asserts his lack of apprehension concerning the possible ruin of his property, echoing the sentiment of others.
 In contrast, Ajay Tiwari postulates that affluent residents in luxurious establishments will triumph in the impending legal dispute due to their financial resources and proof of property ownership.
 He declares,

 “This will only destroy the homes of the poor.”